- Wow – Shootout Winning Triple Plus (A+++) sound from start to finish for the band’s debut and vinyl that is about as quiet as we can find

 - These sides are exceptionally low-distortion, solid, dynamic, with the neutral tonality completely missing from the current spate of reissues

 - Featuring classics such as I Put a Spell on You, the extended-length jam Susie Q (8:37, perfect for Underground Radio), The Working Man, Porterville and more

 - 4 stars: “CCR’s self-titled debut album was gloriously out-of-step with the times, teeming with John Fogerty’s Americana fascinations. … the band’s sound is vibrant, with gutsy arrangements that borrow equally from Sun, Stax, and the swamp.”

 It’s unlikely you will be demonstrating your system with this record, but you may find yourself enjoying the hell out of it for what it is — an early example of Roots Rock that still holds up today.

 This is an album that’s nearly impossible to find with excellent sound and clean surfaces.
-This is one of the best copies we’ve managed to get on the site in the last year by a HUGE margin.
+This is one of the best copies we’ve managed to come across.

 - The biggest, most immediate staging in the largest acoustic space